Zarr core specification (version 3.0)#

 Note

-Some KV stores do allow creation and update of keys, but not deletion.
+Some stores allow creating and updating keys, but not deleting them.
 For example, Zip archives do not allow removal of content without recreating the full archive.

-Inability to delete can affect ability to rename keys as well, as a rename is often a sequence or atomic combination of a deletion and a creation.
+Inability to delete can impair the ability to rename keys, as a rename is often a sequence or atomic combination of a deletion and a creation.

 A listable store supports any one or more of the following operations: